maim-lain/schooloflust/patreonpatch.md

 <br>

+**Bugs:**
-There's a few bugs I could fix but I won't have a chance to fix them unless I get time to update the patch for v0.21:
+There's a 2 or 3 really minor bugs I could fix but I won't have a chance to fix them unless I get time to update the patch for v0.21.
 - I forgot to enable the new 'Flora (mother)' image
 - Your uncle might incorrectly call Flora 'Mom'
 - This isn't my bug but one of the character's art needs to be fixed so if I update the patch I'll fix it then